zillding/gampic/frontend/views/site/pages/info.md

 when trying some new features, a big development step, especially when there is a need to change sth, can try using branching in git

+jquery on is not working properly. or i haven't figure out how to use it